Kensho Watanabe

 conductor

-An accomplished violinist, Watanabe received his master of music degree from the Yale School of Music and served as substitute violinist in the Philadelphia Orchestra from 2012 to 2016.
-He is also a graduate of the Curtis Institute of Music, where he studied with Otto-Werner Mueller.
-Additionally, he holds a bachelor of science degree from Yale College, where he studied molecular, cellular and developmental biology.
+Based in Paris, Watanabe was the inaugural conducting fellow of the Curtis Institute of Music from 2013 to 2015, studying with his longtime mentor Yannick Nézet-Séguin.
+An accomplished violinist, Watanabe received his Master of Music degree from the Yale School of Music and served as a substitute violinist in The Philadelphia Orchestra from 2012 to 2016.
+He is also a graduate of the Curtis Institute of Music, where he studied with distinguished conducting pedagogue Otto-Werner Mueller.
+Additionally, he holds a Bachelor of Science degree from Yale, where he studied molecular, cellular, and developmental biology.